Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

-To run the checker, you had to clone the [repository](https://github.com/Smlep/SpacingChecker) and then call the checker from withing the repository.
+To run the checker, you had to clone the [repository](https://github.com/Smlep/SpacingChecker) and then call the checker from within the repository.
 To make it easy to install I decided to add it to a real package manager.

-The only package manager I really used being [Homebrew](https://brew.sh/), I wanted to do this one at least, and if it was not too hard, then I would make it able to be installed with `apt-get` and `Pacman`.
+The only package manager I was really using being [Homebrew](https://brew.sh/), I wanted to do at least this one, and if it was not too hard, then I would make it able to be installed with `apt-get` and `Pacman`.